bkesterbyld/maroon-potato/src/pages/usecases.md

           Standing up one-off databases for new projects and applications proliferates silos and increases maintenance and downstream analytic costs.
 With Above, it's possible to rapidly mirror what's in your big iron, SaaS, ERP, WMS, POS, CRM and other systems.
-These master data sets can be populated through connectors or through Above's API.
+These data models can be populated through connectors or through Above's API.
 Then the native logic tools can be used for normalization, cleansing and transformation as needed, without coding.

           Once in Above's environment, data sets can be shared with colleagues and partners through direct access or by giving them a synced copy in any region.
 Data owners set the logic and rules for how data gets updated and synced.
-Businesspeople can login to view data in a read-only mode—speeding up requirements lock and project timelines.
+Business people can login to view data in a read-only mode—speeding up requirements lock and project timelines.
-          And since the data is in a single, flexible environment it can power multiple future applications.
+          And since the data is in a single, flexible environment it can power future projects.
         video_embed_html: ''
         media_position: left
         media_width: fifty